hxj5/xcltk/preprocess/README.md

     --maxFLAG  255
 ```

-Alternatively, you can use the cell x gene UMI count matrix outputed by
+Alternatively, you can use the cell x gene read count matrix outputed by
 any other counting method.

 #### BAF part